Johnny Hartman: Biography

 Hartman recorded new tracks for Grenadilla Records on their jazz label, Grapevine.
 These were dance tracks of "Beyond the Sea" and "Caravan," with the latter also having an extended six-minute version.

 In the early 1980s, Hartman gave several performances at jazz festivals and for television and radio before succumbing to lung cancer at the age of 60.
 He died at the Memorial-Sloan Kettering Cancer Center in New York City.
 More than a decade after he died, Clint Eastwood featured four songs from the then out-of-print album Once in Every Life for the dreamy, romantic scenes in The Bridges of Madison County (1995).

 A biography, The Last Balladeer: The Johnny Hartman Story by Dr. Gregg Akkerman, was published in June 2012 by Scarecrow Press as part of their "Studies in Jazz" series.

-Personal Life
+Personal life

-Hartman had a brief first marriage that ended in dissolution.
-He later married Theodora (“Tedi”) Boyd, a dancer and secretary.
+Hartman had a brief first marriage that did not last.
+He later married Theodora ("Tedi") Boyd, a dancer and secretary.
 They had two daughters, Lori and Tedi.
-Lori is a Methodist minister in New Yorck City and is herself a vocalist.
+Lori Hartman is a minister of the United Methodist Church in New York City and a vocalist.